Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

-we will say that $f$ is holomorphically harmonic\footnote{See footnote~\ref{footsection5}} \wrt $\nabla^0$ and $-\undj$ .\\ Moreover, let us write the equations of the system as a real equation and then write the corresponding geometric equation (which will then take place in $TN$ and not in $TN^\C$).
+we will say that $f$ is holomorphically harmonic \wrt $\nabla^1$ and $\undj$ (see section~\ref{affineharmonic}, definition~\ref{holoharmdef}, for a precise definition).\\ In the same way, we also have the following (equivalent) geometric interpretation we will say that $f$ is holomorphically harmonic\footnote{See also section~\ref{affineharmhom}, theorem~\ref{thm3sym}.} \wrt $\nabla^0$ and $-\undj$ .\\ Moreover, let us write the equations of the system as a real equation and then write the corresponding geometric equation (which will then take place in $TN$ and not in $TN^\C$).
 We have that the real equation $(S_1) + \overline{(S_2)}$ is the projection on $\g_{-1}^\C$ of (MC).
 Now, let us write the equation

 then taking the sum with its complex conjugate, we obtain